andrewrk/jamulator/README.md

 ## Roadmap

+ * Add a runtime for the PPU
+ * Support interrupts in compiled code
- * Use LLVM to recompile NES games into native executables.
+ * Recompile NES games into native executables (include CHR ROM etc)
  * More robust disassembling capabilities (mappers?)
  * Unpack CHR ROM into PCX files and vice versa
  * Ability to emulate an NES ROM